Previous post is Siquijor! Water falls and ocean treasures.

 After picking up our stuff from the dive shop we went to find some lunch.
 Calamari is the thing to eat on the beach.
 There we chatted with a nice couple who own a place on Negros.
 We may just end up going there as it sounds awesome.

 We headed back for the water for more snorkelling.
 By the time were done, we were exhausted.
 Jessely picked us up within 10 minutes of texting him.
 What a GREAT day!

 It was so great we did it again the next day.
 We walked further down the road as some said on that end of the beach you see more turtles.
 The dives shops wanted 3 times the price for fin rentals though so we went back and rented them from Ocean divers.
 We played with a couple of turtles and saw lots of fish so we were happy.
 I even helped some Dutch snorkelers by taking THEIR picture with the turtle.
 We’re even sociable in the water.
 Even wearing a shirt and shorts we got sunburned.
-The bus ride could be fun a burnt bum.
+The bus ride could be fun with a burnt bum.

 If you’re ever in Moalboal, find a tricycle driver named Jessely.
 He picked us up and drove us where ever we wanted, when ever and his price was always fair.